ARTbio/startbio/docs/AnalyseGenomes_2024/deploy-galaxy-server.md

   - The Galaxy web server is installed (nginx reverse proxying gunicorn) and static pages are built
   - The Galaxy database Postgresql is installed and upgraded to its latest structure/model
   - The package manager Conda, which is heavily used by Galaxy to install its tools, is installed.
-  - Plus many other tasks : a performing Galaxy server is a complex piece of software.
+  - Plus many other tasks : a high-performance server relies on complex software.

-This deployment process takes a while (~20 minutes with the release 24.1 of Galaxy), but this will happen only once.

-Naturally, the nextime you start Galaxy, the process will be quickly skipped.
+  - [x] The final step in Galaxy deployment is the automated installation of around 15 tools that you will need for your analyses.

+In total, the automated deployment of your Galaxy server will take about ~45 minutes, including the installation of your tool "portfolio".

+Naturally, this deployment will happen once.
+The next time you connect to your Galaxy server, you'll be ready to use it !

 <center>